angelo-munoz/aws-certification/solutions-architect-pro/organizations.md

 - Benefits: consolidated billing, centralized account mgmt, centralized security
 - AWS Quotas integration
 - Use trusted service principals to allow services to access your organization or perform work on its behalf
+- To exclude reserved instances, in billing console, add the account to the excluded reserved instances sharing

 ### SCP exceptions:
 1. Only **accounts** created after Sept 15, 2017 can control these actions with SCP's.
 That is, accounts before this date cannot control these actions with SCP's: